mldarwin/clasedecisiontask/Cedrus/README.md

-Files needed for execution of hexidecmial TTL encoding for risky decision making task
+Files needed for execution of hexidecimal TTL encoding for risky decision making task

 CedrusSetup.m = code incorporated into main task function for new TTL signatures